 We’ll see about that.

-According to her former owner, when she won’t step up the first time on an open hand, she’ll willing step up for a hand covered in a soft peach cloth, which we have.
+According to her former owner, when she won’t step up the first time on an open hand, she’ll willing step up for a hand covered in a soft peach cloth, which we have; I plan to use this incredibly sparingly, as trust is key to living with an older, re-homed parrot.
 She used that to put her in her cage when she didn’t want to hop off the top of the stand.
 It’s good that it’s an option, but still.
 I hope I won’t have to use that tactic for any reason.

 So now, here I sit, blogging away as she looks around her new temporary home, our basement.